Leftium/ultra-weather/README.md

     netlify dev

 ### Get your own API keys:

+All these services offer a generous free tier:

 - [OpenWeather](https://openweathermap.org/api) This API is also used to geocode place names to lat/long.
 - [Visual Crossing](https://www.visualcrossing.com/weather-api)
 - [Dark Sky](https://darksky.net/dev) (Unfortunately Dark Sky API does not accept new signups.)